Sho Sakurai: Personal exhibition

-"Sho Sakurai: Words for the Future", is Sakurai's first exhibition centered in his words, both as part of Arashi and as an individual, thought of since 2018, to convey his feelings and words expressed in different ways, like in the reinterpretation of his "Sakurap" and words shared in various media (like narrated excepts from the 2019 Newsweek Japan special feature "Sho Sakurai and the Memory of War").
-It will be held from April 14 to May 5, 2023, at the Roppongi Museum in Tokyo.
+"Sho Sakurai: Words for the Future", is Sakurai's first exhibition centered on his words, both as part of Arashi and as an individual, thought of since 2018, to convey his feelings and words expressed in different ways, like in the reinterpretation of his "Sakurap", and words shared in various media (like narrated excepts from the 2019 Newsweek Japan special feature "Sho Sakurai and the Memory of War").
+It was held from April 14 to May 5, 2023, at the Roppongi Museum in Tokyo.
+A revised edition of the exhibition, called "Playful", started in Play!
+Museum, in Tachikawa, Tokyo, with venues around the country, starting on January 18, 2024, until April 14, 2024.
+A new edition of the exhibition opened in 2025, on February 22 in Osaka, March 15 in Nagoya and April 26 in Fukushima.